 Other than the tribals and the SC communities, there are many other backward caste (OBC) communities (25 – 35% of the population) that has also remained rather disconnected from the mainstream processes of development and progress.
 Although never as severely discriminated as the SCs, they can be easily counted among the poor.
 Taken together these three sections make up well over 50% of country’s population (over 600 million).

-The national media, inspired by the Western counterparts, loves to visit “Hindustan” when there are widespread floods, droughts, or other natural calamities to report the count of the dead.
-And leaders love to issue statements expressing sympathies and go for "areal" visits to show comradree, hoping to be remembered in the next election.
+The national media, inspired by the Western counterparts, loves to visit “Hindustan” when people die in flash floods, droughts and other natural calamities to report the count of the dead.
+And leaders love to issue statements expressing sympathies and go for "areal" visits to show comradery, hoping to be remembered in the next election.
 Authorities and economic experts love to estimate people’s suffering and damages million or billion rupees.
-Then, of course, nothing changes for the good and life comes back to “normal” until the next round of disaster.
+Then, of course, nothing much changes and life comes back to “normal” until the next round of disaster and deaths.

 Who says the humanity doesn't care for the poor; it certainly cares in counting and studying them !
 Who says the poor or their poverty is useless!

 India occupies 2.4% of world’s land area but hosts about 1.30 billion people or 18% of the world population.
 Growing at 1.35% India adds around 17.5 million people every year.
 However, not that many people are lifted out of poverty every year.
 Sixty five years ago, India started the first national family planning program in the world.
 It was certainly a different world with different realities then.
 Indian population was just a third of what it is today and the average life expectancy was only 32 years (Today it is 67 years).
-The average number of children per woman was about six; today it is around 2.3.
-So, big family size is not the cause of population growth today.
-The real cause of population growth today is population momentum – there are too many people in the reproductive age group.
+The average number of children per woman was over 5; today it is around 2.2, which is close to replacement fertility (needed for population stabilization).

-“Economic futurologists at the CIA, in the investment banks, at western universities and in the business press all agree that China and India will at some stage in the 21st century come to dominate the global economy.
+“Economic futurologists at the CIA, in the investment banks, at western universities and in the business press all agree that China and India will at some stage in the 21stcentury come to dominate the global economy.
 In Washington’s various intelligence estimates, China will overtake the United States between 2030 and 2040 and India will overtake the US by roughly 2050, as measured in dollar terms.”
 He further added that “Add or subtract a couple of points from India’s annual growth rates and it could overtake the United States as soon as 2040 or as late as 2090.”